runewolf7/campfire-films/SIGNUP_SETUP.md

 This implementation provides a robust email signup system with:

 - ✅ Persistent storage using Turso (Serverless SQLite)
-- ✅ Bot protection using Vercel's BotID (Next.js 15.3+ pattern)
+- ✅ Simple and reliable form submission
 - ✅ Proper error handling and user feedback
 - ✅ Server-side logging for monitoring
 - ✅ Duplicate email prevention